BetterDiscord/docs/docs/plugins/introduction/environment.md

 const myData = fs.readFileSync("myfile.txt", "utf8");
 ```

-Though this guide won't be giving a tutorial on the Node.js standard library–their official docs do that–you will see example usages throughout.
+Though this guide won't be giving a tutorial on the Node.js standard library&mdash;their official docs do that&mdash;you will see example usages throughout.

 ## Plugin API